 Malware is intrusive software that’s designed to disrupt computer programs.
 Some malware is designed to steal personal data, like banking information.
 Once it gets installed, it steals your credentials.
 Sometimes malware even poses as an antivirus program — cybercriminals attempt to change up malware tactics to trick users and exploit any security vulnerabilities.

-Since computer hackers don’t give up easily, you should stay alert to prevent malware infections.
+Since computer hackers don’t give up easily, you should stay alert and use a top-rated antivirus product to prevent malware infections.
 Continue reading to learn more about why malware is dangerous and how to stop an infection from spreading to your device.

 How do malware infections happen?